 D. Foundation Preparation.
 Level the bottom of the excavation.
 The Department will inspect the foundation to verify that the subsurface conditions are the same as those anticipated during the design.

-After the foundation has been accepted, spread, place and compact 12 inches (300 mm) of granular material type C according to the requirements of 204.07.
+After the foundation has been accepted, spread, place and compact 12 inches of granular material type C according to the requirements of 204.07.

 E. Leveling Pad Construction.
 Construct the concrete leveling pad using unreinforced, cast-in-place concrete.
 Do not use precast leveling pads.
-The leveling pad shall be 6 inches (150 mm) thick and 24 inches (610 mm) wide for a panel wall system or 40 inches (1020 mm) wide for a modular block wall system.
-Cure the concrete and do not start wall erection until specimen beams have attained a modulus of rupture of 400 pounds per square inch (4.2 MPa).
+The leveling pad shall be 6 inches thick and 24 inches wide for a panel wall system or 40 inches wide for a modular block wall system.
+Cure the concrete and do not start wall erection until specimen beams have attained a modulus of rupture of 400 pounds per square inch.

-Construct all leveling pads so the top of the pad is within 1/8 inch (3 mm) of the elevation shown on the Engineered Drawings.
-Construct the pads so the surface does not vary more than 1/8 inch in 10 feet (3 mm in 3 m).
+Construct all leveling pads so the top of the pad is within 1/8 inch of the elevation shown on the Engineered Drawings.
+Construct the pads so the surface does not vary more than 1/8 inch in 10 feet.
 Check the leveling pad construction before wall erection and report the elevations and surface variation to the Engineer.

-If the design calls for a change in the leveling pad elevation (i.e. steps), then construct the leveling pad so the facing panel extends no more than 6 inches (150 mm) beyond the end of the leveling pad.
+If the design calls for a change in the leveling pad elevation (i.e. steps), then construct the leveling pad so the facing panel extends no more than 6 inches beyond the end of the leveling pad.

 F. Wall Drainage.
 Install drainage as shown on the plans.
 Use perforated pipe within the wall limits and non-perforated pipe outside the wall limits.
 Provide banded or sealed joints.
 Slope the drainage pipe to provide positive drainage.
 If it is not possible to outlet the drainage pipe, then notify the Engineer.

-Where perforated pipe is surrounded by select granular backfill (SGB), use fabric-wrapped perforated pipe or wrap the fabric around the perforated pipe, overlapping the ends of the fabric at least 9 inches (230 mm).
+Where perforated pipe is surrounded by select granular backfill (SGB), use fabric-wrapped perforated pipe or wrap the fabric around the perforated pipe, overlapping the ends of the fabric at least 9 inches.
 Porous backfill is not required in these locations.

 Where perforated pipe is located outside the limits of the SGB, completely surround the perforated pipe with porous backfill.
-Provide at least 2 inches (50 mm) of porous backfill on all sides of the perforated pipe.
+Provide at least 2 inches of porous backfill on all sides of the perforated pipe.
 Vibrate, tamp, or compact the porous backfill to approximately 85 percent of the original layer thickness.
 Completely wrap the porous backfill with fabric to prevent piping.
-Use a 1 foot (0.3 m) overlap for the fabric.
+Use a 1 foot overlap for the fabric.

-Provide at least 4 inches (100 mm) of bedding and backfill on all sides of the non-perforated pipe.
+Provide at least 4 inches of bedding and backfill on all sides of the non-perforated pipe.
 Place and compact the bedding and backfill material for non-perforated pipe according to Item 611.

 If water collects in the excavation at any time, then remove the water from the excavation immediately.